NSCA CPT Study Guide

 Chapter Objectives:

-- Know the fundamental techniques for the performance and instruction of proper form for resistance exercises.
+- Know the fundamental techniques for performing and instructing proper form for resistance exercises.

-- Discuss the right way to spot in situations where that is needed.
+- Discuss the right way to spot situations where that is needed.

 - Know the right equipment and apparel for training.